hpfem/hermes/doc/src/hermes2d/P01-linear/02-space.rst

 Structure of higher-order basis functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are not familiar with higher-order FEM, let us just say that the spaces can contain
+Let us talk about the $H^1$ space for a moment.
+Besides the standard (bi)linear vertex
+functions ("pyramids")
+that form standard low-order FEM approximations, the space can contain
 quadratic, cubic, etc., *edge functions* that generate higher-degree
 polynomials along mesh edges, and *bubble functions* that complete the higher-order
 approximation in element interiors.
-Edge functions are associated with mesh edges,
+Vertex functions are associated with mesh vertices,
-and bubble functions with element interiors.
-The next figure shows a higher-order
+edge functions with mesh edges, and bubble functions with element interiors.
+The next
-edge function (left) and a higher-order bubble function (right).
+figure shows a higher-order edge function (left) and a higher-order bubble function
+(right).

 .. image:: 02-space/basisfn.jpg
    :align: center